 Step 2 Done!
 You're done installing the drivers.
 Great Job!

-Connect the printer to your computer using the supplied USB cable.
+Connect the label printer to your computer using the supplied USB cable.

-Turn on the Printer by pressing and holding the power button until the orange lights appear.
+Turn on the label printer by pressing and holding the power button until the orange lights appear.

 Wait for the light (diamond inside a square) to turn green.

 Your computer system, if connected to the internet, should apply the correct drivers automatically.
 If not, follow the prompts for the Manual Install.